 entries allowed per member for each exhibition, depending upon hanging space.

 5. The Committee may designate the size of the paintings to be accepted.

 6. Frames, mats and glass must be in good, clean condition.

 7. Wires must be in place for hanging.
-Saw tooth hangers may only be used on very small works for sale exhibitions, but are not permitted for juried shows.
+Saw tooth hangers may only be used on very small works for sale exhibitions, but are not permitted for regular or juried shows.